lsretail/ls-update-service-workspace/README.md

     * Workaround: Restart VSCode.

-* Pressing cancel or close when providing arguments for package group will install the package group.

-    * Workaround: Press "no" when Windows asks for elevated privileges.

 ## Release Notes

 ### 0.2.0

 * New launch configuration are added to launch.json instead of updating existing and removed with the package.
+* Adapted to new version of Go Current.

 ### 0.1.1

-* Notify user when *go-current-wizard* and *go-current-workspace* is updated.
+* Notify user when *go-current-client* and *go-current-workspace* is updated.
 * Spaces and dots removed in suggested instance name.
 * Bugfix: Canceling arguments user input now cancels instead of continuing installation.